 On the bill was a singer called Ronnie Jones who cut a record produced by Radio Caroline boss Ronan O'Rahilly.

 Mitch Murray Mitch Murray was one of the leading song-writers of the beat boom era.
-In 1963 alone, he wrote (or co-wrote) I'm Telling You Now and You Were Made For Me, top 3 hits for Freddie and the Dreamers, and How Do You Do It and I Like It, both number 1's for Gerry and the Pacemakers - as well as many more.
+In 1963 alone, he wrote (or co-wrote) I'm Telling You Now and You Were Made For Me, top 3 hits for Freddie and the Dreamers, and How Do You Do It and I Like It, both number 1s for Gerry and the Pacemakers - as well as many more.
 So it was a surprise to see his name mentioned by Gerry Bishop in his book Offshore Radio as being a DJ on Radio Caroline South.
 The Pirate Radio Hall of Fame had no recollection of ever hearing him.
 So we got in touch with Mitch.
 Had he been a Radio Caroline disc-jockey?: “I was probably the shortest-lived DJ on Radio Caroline and it was a spur of the moment thing.
 I had gone on board to be interviewed.
 I can't remember who conducted it, but it definitely wasn't Tony Blackburn.
 He'd finished his shift and left on the tender on which I arrived.
 Suddenly I was stranded by stormy weather which prevented the tender from returning that day.
 As I found myself spending the night on Caroline, someone suggested that I present a show of my own.
 I came up with The Seasick Show.
 I'm pretty sure the original presenter was present but I can't recall the balance of contributions.
 I think the show lasted a half-hour, one hour tops.
 Then the tender arrived and my Radio Caroline DJ career was over.
 I hadn't been paid, so frankly, my dear, I didn't give a damn.”
 So Gerry Bishop was right.
 Mitch was a DJ, although his offshore broadcasting career lasted only an hour or less.
 Colin Nicol remembers Mitch's visit: “As ‘Mister Murray’ he had a comedy hit at the time with Down Came The Rain.
 He came aboard to promote it with me.
 We had a bit of fun, he sang a bit of it live on air and I got someone to tip a bucket of water over him!
 I don't remember who.
 It may have been ‘The Child Scientist’ (engineer Patrick Starling).”
+Unfortunately Mitch himself doesn't remember the bucket of water incident, as can be heard in the interview clip below.
 Following his visit to Caroline, Mitch continued to write hit songs but has recently concentrated on speech-writing and humour books.
-One of his books, How To Write A Hit Song, apparently inspired Sting to become a songwriter.
+One of them, How To Write A Hit Song, apparently inspired Sting to become a songwriter.
+A long-time resident on the Isle of Man, Mitch's song-writing career was celebrated by the island's Post Office in 2020 when it issued a set of stamps featuring some of his best-known songs (details here).
 (Many thanks to Mitch and Colin for their help.
 Does anyone have a recording of ‘The Seasick Show’?)

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys Q-R